The Count:1,130 calories, 74 grams fat, 3,290 milligrams sodium

 Want to use up a good chunk of your day's calories before noon?
 Eat this for breakfast.
 Better make it brunch, or you won't have many calories left to spare for dinner.
-This dish also has more than an entire day's worth of saturated fat and sodium.
+This dish has almost an entire day's worth of saturated fat.

 Grilled chicken and shrimp can be good choices.
 But if they're drenched in carbonara sauce, not so much.
 A plate of pasta with shrimp and chicken in carbonara can creep up to unhealthy levels.
 It also has more fat than you'd get from eating a half-dozen glazed doughnuts.

 The Count: 2,800 calories, 120 grams fat, 4,880 milligrams sodium